phreborn/bbyycodes/AnalysisFramework/utils/README.md

 ## Step 2

-**Then scale the MC yy, data-driven yj and jj by the purities we get from 2x2D sideband method [HGamBackgroundStudies](https://gitlab.cern.ch/zijia/bbyy_bkg_2x2d/-/tree/master/source/HGamCore/HGamBackgroundStudies) , and save the reweighted histograms**
+**Then scale the MC yy, data-driven yj and jj by the purities we get from 2x2D sideband method using this package: [HGamBackgroundStudies](https://gitlab.cern.ch/zijia/bbyy_bkg_2x2d/-/tree/master/source/HGamCore/HGamBackgroundStudies).**

-**Purities are saved in Nonresonant_purity.root and Resonant_purity.root**
+**Purities are saved in Nonresonant_purity.root and Resonant_purity.root.**

-**In Resonant case, the purities are obtianed before m_yyjj cut to avoid low statistics**
+**In Resonant case, the purities are obtianed before m_yyjj cut to avoid low statistics.**

-**The yy, yj and jj components are scaled to (data - ttyy) in SB**
+**The yy, yj and jj components are scaled to (data - ttyy) in SB.**

 cd AnalysisFramework/utils